 Many different cognitive research approaches have been generated to explore fields of practice where mutual teamwork is present and emergent.
-Results have shown subtle yet significant findings on how human actually work together and when they transition from their own individual roles and niches, into elements of teamwork and 'team-to-team' work.
+Results have shown subtle yet significant findings on how humans actually work together and when they transition from their own individual roles and niches into elements of teamwork and team-to-team work.

-The is book explores advantages and show how researchers can obtain a deep understanding of users/teams entrenched in a particular field.
+Fields of Practice and Applied Solutions within Distributed Team Cognition explores the advantages of teams and shows how researchers can obtain a deep understanding of users/teams that are entrenched in a particular field.
 Interdisciplinary perspectives and transformative intersections are provided.

 - Delineates contextual nuances of socio-technical environments as influencers of team cognition

 - Provides quantitative/qualitative perspectives of distributed team cognition by demonstrating in situ interactions

 - Reviews applied teamwork for fields of practice in medicine, cybersecurity, education, aviation, and manufacturing